EJIUB/NetREX_CF/README.md

 ## Imput format
 NetREX_CF needs two inputs: expression data and prior data.
 One example of NetREX_CF's input can be found in Notebook/NetREXCF_S2Cell.ipynb
+1. Expression data is genes by samples.
+2. Prior data is genes by TFs.
+The row name of expression data and prior data should be well aligned.